 Library materials are selected and retained according to established professional standards and sources such as user requests and suggestions, subject bibliographies, and usage trends reported in library literature.
 Materials selection and retention are not determined by pressure from external individuals or groups, nor by the possibility that children or adolescents may be exposed to materials intended for an adult audience.
 Children's parents or legal guardians are entirely responsible for their children's use of library materials.

 While all are free to reject materials for themselves, they cannot restrict others' freedom of access to materials.
 The library board believes no one in a democracy has a right to prevent another person from using specific materials by demanding the materials' removal from the library collection.
 According to the ALA freedom of information principles cited above, the board directs that whenever censorship is involved, library materials will be removed from the library collection only by order of a court of competent jurisdiction.

-Any library user may formally request that the library reconsider an item’s inclusion in or withdrawal from the collection by completing a “Request for Reconsideration of Library Material” form, which is available at any library reference desk or on the library website.
-The library materials selection staff, appropriate agency materials coordinator(s), and director will review the request and determine the item’s appropriate status.
-The director will notify the user of the decision.
-The user may appeal the decision to the board by making a written request to the board president.
+Any Woodbridge Township resident may formally request that the library reconsider an item's inclusion in or withdrawal from the collection by completing a "Request for Reconsideration of Library Material" form, which is available at any library reference desk or on the library website.
+The library materials selection staff, appropriate agency materials coordinator(s), and director will review the request and determine the item's appropriate status.
+The director will notify the resident of the decision.
+The resident may appeal the decision to the board by making a written request to the board president.

 If a user complains about existing library collection material and / or a lack of material, the senior staff member available should determine the specific nature of the patron's complaint.
 If the patron wants material formally reconsidered with respect to its place and purpose in the collection, the staff member should: